Category Archives: Serbian/Yugoslav Royals

 King Alexander and Queen Draga; Credit – Wikipedia

 On July 8, 1900, 24-year-old King Alexander suddenly announced his engagement to 36-year-old Draga Mašin, a widow and a former lady-in-waiting to his mother.
 The proposed marriage was met with great opposition.
-Draga was of unequal birth but more importantly, since Alexander was an only child, it was necessary for him to have a child to secure the succession and there were doubts that Draga could provide an heir.
+Draga was of unequal birth but more importantly, since Alexander had no siblings, he needed to have a child to secure the succession and there were doubts that Draga could provide an heir.
 Alexander’s parents were banished from Serbia because of their opposition to the marriage.

 To learn more about Alexander and Draga see: